Betty Halff-Epstein

-Betty (also called Berthy or Baty) Halff-Epstein, née Epstein (born 3 January 1905 in Zurich, died 31 May 1991 in Basel) was a Swiss entrepreneur and pioneer of the second wave of the women's movement.
+Betty Halff-Epstein, née Epstein (January 3rd, 1905 – May 31, 1991) was a Swiss entrepreneur and pioneer of the second wave of the women's movement.
 During the Second World War, she and her brother Max Epstein helped persecuted Jews to emigrate to the USA.
-From Basel, she also provided interned prisoners in the Camp de Gurs (F) with food and utensils (see section on the Second World War).
-After the war she became involved with WIZO (see section WIZO).
+From Basel, she also provided interned prisoners in the Camp de Gurs (F) with food and utensils.
+After the war she became involved with WIZO.

 Life

 Betty Epstein grew up in a middle-class household in Zurich with her 14-month older brother Max and her nine-year younger sister Ruth.
 The family was Jewish Orthodox.

 After completing compulsory school in 1920, Epstein began an education at the commercial school in Zurich.
 In 1923 she spent a year in Versailles to learn French and how to run a household as part of her training to become a grande dame.
-During this time she was actively involved in French art, music, theatre and literature.
+During this time, she was actively involved in French art, music, theatre and literature.
 She was not allowed to study and had to bow to her parents' wishes to be able to run a large household and to move in style on the social stage.

-In 1926, the 21-year-old Epstein married Gérard Halff (*1889, †1939), fifteen years her senior, a businessman and owner of the chemical raw materials company Gerhard Halff AG.
+In 1926, the 21-year-old Epstein married Gérard Halff (1889–1939), fifteen years her senior, a businessman and owner of the chemical raw materials company Gerhard Halff AG.
 The marriage was arranged by a matchmaker.
 With the marriage came the move to Basel, where they lived for the rest of their lives.

 In 1927 their first daughter Marlise was born (later Marlise Staehelin).
 Three years later, in 1930, their second daughter Lily-Anne followed.
 At this time, the Halff-Epstein couple also commissioned various architects to build a new house for the family, including the well-known Swiss architect Otto Rudolf Salvisberg.